Anchita/LoginExample/README.md

 ## Viewing test report and captured video on Github Actions

-- Navigate to [Github Actions](https://github.com/Anchita/LoginExample/actions/runs/14111094536) and download the 'playwright-report'
+- Navigate to [Github Actions](https://github.com/Anchita/LoginExample/actions/runs/14127033647) and download the 'playwright-report'

 - On your terminal, navigate to the folder where you saved the report and type:

 `npx playwright show-report playwright-report`

 - The above command opens an html report in your browser.
-You can view the captured video of any test by scrolling down to the video and hitting play.
+You can view the captured video of any test by scrolling down to the bottom to the video and hitting play.

 ## Running the tests locally